debops/debops/docs/ansible/roles/mailman/defaults-detailed.rst

 ``name``
   Required.
-A path relative to the :file:`/var/lib/mailman3/templates/` directroy with the template filename, ending with ``.txt`` extension.
+A path relative to the :file:`/var/lib/mailman3/templates/` directory with the template filename, ending with ``.txt`` extension.
 Any subdirectories will be created automatically, if not present.
 Configuration entries with the same ``name`` parameter are merged together in order of appearance.